googleapis/google-cloud-node/.github/CONTRIBUTING.md

   - [ ] I checked that all links work
   - [ ] I removed any sections that weren't relevant (e.g., if there weren't any "Fixes" in this release, remove the heading entirely)
   - [ ] I made sure all breaking changes are noted
-  - [x] I'm not going to say "nifty" anymore
+  - [x] Never stop saying "schwifty"

 ### Updating Documentation